How to claim universal credit

 tell the DWP why you need the advance

 Good examples of why you may need an advance are for rent, food or important bills.

-You will usually be asked about any other money you could use instead.
+The DWP usually ask if there is other money you could use.
 For example, savings, final wages or redundancy pay.

 How much to ask for

 The most you can get is the same as your estimated first monthly payment.

 It's best not to ask for the whole amount unless you need it because it has to be paid back.

 You usually get a decision on the same day.